-Use FTP or SCP to upgrade one Management Card
+Use FTP or SCP to upgrade one Network Management Card 2

 FTP.
-To use FTP to upgrade one Management Card over the network:
+To use FTP to upgrade one NMC over the network:

-- The Management Card must be connected to the network, and its system IP, subnet mask, and default gateway must be configured. - The FTP server must be enabled at the Management Card. - The firmware files must be extracted from the firmware upgrade tool (see "To extract the firmware files:" on page 80).
+- The NMC must be connected to the network, and its system IP, subnet mask, and default gateway must be configured. - The FTP server must be enabled at the NMC. - The firmware files must be extracted from the NMC2 Firmware Upgrade Utility (see "To extract the firmware files:").

-To transfer the files:
+To transfer the files (this procedure assumes bootmon does not need updating):